cap-js/docs/plugins/index.md

 ## SAP Document Management Service {#@cap-js/sdm}

-The @cap-js/sdm package is cds-plugin that provides an easy CAP-level integration with SAP Document Management Service.
-This package supports handling of attachments(documents) by using an aspect Attachments in SAP Document Management Internal Repository.
+The @cap-js/sdm package is cds-plugin that provides an easy CAP-level integration with [SAP Document Management Service](https://help.sap.com/docs/document-management-service).
+This package supports handling of attachments(documents) in SAP Document Management Repository.To use it, extend a domain model by using the predefined aspect called Attachments:

 ```cds